 For members interested in purchasing a new membership shirt, please fill out the form.

 Graduating seniors must purchase Tau Beta Pi graduation regalia (cords and stole) via the University of Houston Tau Beta Pi chapter.
-In addition, it is a requirement to attend the Initiation Ceremony your last semester as well as be considered an active member in order to purchase your TBP graduation regalia.
+In addition, it is a requirement to attend 2 Tau Beta Pi sponsored events to be considered an active member in order receive a purchased TBP graduation regalia before graduation.
 Please fill out this form to express interest.
 You can pay for your regalia at the office or via paypal below.
 Paypal does charge a small fee.

 Graduation regalia will be presented to prospective graduates during the end of the semester Banquet.

 Lastly, all newly graduates must fill out this survey.